Masala Peanuts | Spicy Boiled Peanuts | Beach Style Masala Sundal

 Masala Peanuts wrapped in a paper cone held in hand

 The peanuts that we buy from the stalls taste very different from the ones we make at home.
-It is maybe the air, water and the paper they wrap it in.
+It is maybe the air, water, and the paper they wrap it in.

-Thanks to Suji, I was finally able to make a batch of perfectly boiled peanuts for this Beach style masala sundal recipe.
-Once the peanuts are boiled, it is just a matter of adding a handful of rest of the ingredients.
+Thanks to Suji, I was finally able to make a batch of perfectly boiled peanuts for this Beach style of masala sundal recipe.
+Once the peanuts are boiled, it is just a matter of adding a handful of the rest of the ingredients.
 Mix them all to make this delicious masala peanut sundal.

-Make sure you have raw mangoes when making this Beach side masala sundal as it takes the peanuts to a different level.
+Make sure you have raw mangoes when making this Beachside masala sundal as it takes the peanuts to a different level.
 This is my recipe for day 3 of street food!

 Masala Peanuts in cone and a bowl in the background